neulab/retomaton/README.md

 cd ..
 ```

-We also share Fairseq's instructions on how to train the language model here:
+We also include Fairseq's instructions on how to train the language model here:

 ```bash
 python train.py --task language_modeling \